 Set yourself up for success with a minor in Entrepreneurial Studies in Art and Design.

-No matter your career goals, you’ll discover how to be business savvy and how to take your work to market.
+Recognizing there is no one pathway to being a creative entrepreneur and no matter your career goals, you’ll discover how to be business savvy and how to take your work to market.

 Benefit from KCAI’s innovative collaboration with The Regnier Institute for Entrepreneurship and Innovation, a program of the Henry W. Bloch School of Management at the University of Missouri-Kansas City.

-Students with a minor in Entrepreneurial Studies in Art and Design will be poised to lead their own studio practice, launch a new venture or contribute creative problem-solving and business skills to an existing business as soon as they graduate.
+Students with a minor in Entrepreneurial Studies in Art and Design will be prepared to lead their own studio practice, launch a new venture or contribute creative problem-solving and business skills to an existing business as soon as they graduate.

 Classes and Course Requirements

 The Entrepreneurial Studies in Art and Design Minor requires 16-credit hours.
-No matter your major or career goals, you’ll discover how to be business savvy and how to take your work to market.

 Introduction to Art and Design Entrepreneurship (3 credit hours)